The Marijuana Control, Legalization and Revenue Act of 2016

 (c) The commission may appoint other staff and clerical personnel as necessary to carry out its duties under this division.

-(a) The commission shall establish and maintain a general office for the transaction of its business in Sacramento.
+(a) The commission shall establish and maintain a general office for its regular meetings and the transaction of its business in Sacramento.
 The commission may hold up to three meetings annually at other locations within the state.

 (b) A public record of every vote shall be maintained at the commission’s principal office.